Reading time: 16 min.

 How to improve the effects of red light therapy

 While red light therapy can be effective as a stand-alone treatment, you can get even better results when combining it with other medications and therapies.
-Here are the best things you can try to enhance its effects:
+Here are the best solutions you can try to enhance its effects.

 1. Combine red light therapy with hair growth medication